JRobbinsss18/Backpropagation-in-Neural-Networks/README.md

 For ManualNNPred.py, input 1 is Stock ticker, input 2 is years of data to gathe,r input 3 is number of days to predict

+There is no script to run multiple iterations, as each iteration takes a good bit of time for training and such.

 # Example outputs
 ## XGBoost

+Testing versus trained works great, predicting future seems to suffer a bit.

 ![XGBoost Version](./Examples/AAPL_20240404_predicted_vs_actual_XGBoost.png "XGBoost Version")

 ## DNN